thomast1906/DevOps-The-Hard-Way-Azure/4-kubernetes_manifest/2-Create-Kubernetes-Manifest.md

 # Create The Kubernetes Manifest

 ## 🎯 Purpose
-In this lab, you'll create and understand the Kubernetes manifest for deploying the Thomasthorntoncloud app to Azure Kubernetes Service (AKS).
+In this lab, you'll create and understand the Kubernetes manifest for deploying the Thomasthornton.cloud app to Azure Kubernetes Service (AKS).

 ## 🛠️ Create and Configure the Kubernetes Manifest